superseriousbusiness/gotosocial/docs/advanced/scraper_deterrence.md

 The GoToSocial implementation of this scraper deterrence is still incredibly minimal, so if you're looking for more features or fine-grained control over your deterrence measures then by all means keep ours disabled and stand-up a service like [anubis] in front of your instance!

+!!! warning
+    This proof-of-work scraper deterrence does not protect user profile RSS feeds due to the extra complexity involved.
+If you rely on your RSS feed being exposed, this is one such case where [anubis] may be a better fit!

 [anubis]: https://github.com/TecharoHQ/anubis